mgrojo/ada-mode/readme.txt

 master's thesis.
 Thus you can count on a certain amount of progress in the next few months

+You may notice that most of the stuff I had marked for last release has been delayed or thrown out.
+So of course plans do change. :-) But with that caveat...

 Things on my plate for the next release:

-   * More functionality out of the lalr parser.
-Possiblities include o Better support for ambigouos grammars. o More intelligent error reporting and handling o The ability to specify your own error routines for specific parse table entries.
+   * Better support for error reporting and handling
    * A Reference Manual describing all the routines in all the packages
    * A reference manual generator (with which the above will be created)
-   * Inclusion of the Modula-3 analyzer submitted by David Starner

 Things you can help with: